Camp Hosting 101

 So, while camp hosting can be done for both private and government run parks, for the purpose of this post, when we refer to camp hosting, we’ll be speaking specifically to the opportunities that are available at government entities where the work is mostly trade based.

-A Campground Host is a campground volunteer who is actually the on-site point of contact for guests.
+A Campground Host is a campground volunteer (let’s be honest, most of these positions are volunteer or pay very little!) who is actually the on-site point of contact for guests.
 You’re kind of like the liaison between guests and the park staff, and you’ll do a tremendous amount of customer service as the face of the campground!

 Many campground host positions will ask for you to take care of the basic needs of the campground you’re hosting at.